 December 31, 2017.
 In 2015, the Corporation recorded an impairment charge in connection with decisions to cease exploration activities at the San Diego operation.
 Since that time, no significant exploration has been done and claims have been allowed to lapse.
 During the current period the final claims were abandoned resulting in a conclusion that the project has been disposed of.
-Consequently, \$8,518 of accumulated foreign exchange translation losses recorded in accumulated other comprehensive income have been recorded as a component of income for discontinued operations in the period.
+Consequently, \$8,518 of accumulated foreign exchange translation losses recorded in accumulated other comprehensive income have been recorded as a component of income for discontinued operations in the three months ending December 31, 2017.

-The results of discontinued operations included in the consolidated statements of cash flows for the three months ended December 31, 2017 and 2016 were as follows:
+The results of discontinued operations included in the consolidated statements of cash flows for the three and six months ended March 31, 2018 and 2017 were as follows: